VirtualPlanetaryLaboratory/bigplanet/docs/index.rst

 sweep, you can safely delete
 the raw data once the archive is created.
 Note that ``bigplanet`` will also create an MD5 checksum file that monitors the integrity of the archive.
-Accessing data from the archive can be 2-10 times faster than from the raw ASCII text data, depending on the raw data.
+Accessing data from the archive is at least 10 times faster than from the raw ASCII text data.

 While it is possible to perform analyses and plot outputs from the archive, it is often still painfully slow for parameter sweeps consisting of 10,000 simulations or more.